WenwenCaoUMN/WenwenCaoUMN.github.io/_pages/about.md

   For more details, see my <a href="/assets/Wenwen Cao_CV_08162025.pdf" target="_blank"><strong>Curriculum Vitae</strong></a>.
 </p>

-- **[1]** *Emotion in Motion*: How Discrete Emotions and Their Intensity Drive the Diffusion of Gendered Controversial Advertising on Social Media
+- **[8]** *Emotion in Motion*: How Discrete Emotions and Their Intensity Drive the Diffusion of Gendered Controversial Advertising on Social Media
-- **[2]** *Empowering or Hindering?*: How Today’s Digital Media Consumers Really Feel About Data Privacy Issues and Privacy Protection Regulations
+- **[7]** *Empowering or Hindering?*: How Today’s Digital Media Consumers Really Feel About Data Privacy Issues and Privacy Protection Regulations
-- **[3]** *Behind the Click*: Unveiling Consumer Perceptions About Data Privacy and Data-Driven Advertising Personalization
+- **[6]** *Behind the Click*: Unveiling Consumer Perceptions About Data Privacy and Data-Driven Advertising Personalization
-- **[4]** *Does Body Positivity Sell?*: Understanding Consumer Reactions Toward Body Positivity Campaigns on Social Media
+- **[5]** *Does Body Positivity Sell?*: Understanding Consumer Reactions Toward Body Positivity Campaigns on Social Media
-- **[5]** *"Equally Objectifying All Genders"*: Gender and Self-Presentation Differences Among 'Edge-Touching' Influencers on Douyin
+- **[4]** *"Equally Objectifying All Genders"*: Gender and Self-Presentation Differences Among 'Edge-Touching' Influencers on Douyin
-- **[6]** *Empowering Ads, Empowered Responses*: Unveiling the Emotional and Behavioral Impact of Femvertising in China on Social Media
+- **[3]** *Empowering Ads, Empowered Responses*: Unveiling the Emotional and Behavioral Impact of Femvertising in China on Social Media
-- **[7]** *Can Disconnection Make Us Discuss Politics Freely?*: A Moderated-Mediation Model of Cross-Cutting Exposure on Social Media Political Expression via Politically Motivated Unfriending and Blocking Contingent Upon Fear of Social Isolation
+- **[2]** *Can Disconnection Make Us Discuss Politics Freely?*: A Moderated-Mediation Model of Cross-Cutting Exposure on Social Media Political Expression via Politically Motivated Unfriending and Blocking Contingent Upon Fear of Social Isolation
-- **[8]** *A Louvre Emergency Escape Model*: Based on Ant Colony Algorithm
+- **[1]** *A Louvre Emergency Escape Model*: Based on Ant Colony Algorithm

 # 🎖 Honors and Awards
+- *2025.11* Dan Wackman First-Year Graduate Student Research Award
 - *2025.05* AEJMC Diversity and Inclusion Career Development/MCSD Fellowship
 - *2024.08* Third Place Top Student Paper, AEJMC Advertising Division
 - *2019.12* First Prize of Province Level, China Undergraduate Mathematical Contest in Modeling